 ART’s Medical Assistance program is designed to help families keep their pets healthy and out of the shelter when going through a difficult time financially.
 For qualifying applicants, we may assist with routine care, some diagnostic tests and surgeries.
 The prognosis must be favorable to receive assistance.
 This is a one time help with a pet’s need.
 We cannot provide long term health care.
 We require that all healthy dogs and cats in the family be spayed or neutered.
 If not altered we will schedule in the near future.
 (If necessary financial aid is given for spay/neuter).
+Please do not apply if you will not allow for your pets to be altered.

 PLEASE READ BEFORE APPLYING